28 November 2024

 Regulated use of information submitted to National Cyber Security Coordinator

 There will be rules in place to govern how organisations use information submitted to the National Cyber Security Coordinator to ensure such information is used appropriately.
-This protection will not extend to a full ‘safe harbour’ that was called for in many submissions made during the government’s consultation process.
+However, this does not extend to the full ‘safe harbour’, a legal provision that affords protection from prosecution to individuals or organisations from liability or penalties, despite it being called for, in many submissions made during the government’s consultation process.

 Instead of granting an organisation total immunity for the information it provides to the authorities after a cyber incident, the proposed rules will reassure them that the information can only be used and shared for prescribed purposes, such as assisting with incident response.
-Similar restrictions will apply to the Australian Signals Directorate when it receives such information, under the Intelligence Services and Other Legislation Amendment (Cyber Security) Bill 2024.
+Similar restrictions will apply to the ASD when it receives such information, under the Cyber Security Act 2024.

 New Cyber Incident Review Board